bradypcook/HawkNodeSecurity_Network/README.md

 <li>Implementation of HSRP (Hot Standby Router Protocol) and collapsed core design to increase network redundancy. </li>
 <li>Implemented BGP and EIGRP across sites to make the implementation of routing protocols more realistic with industry standards. </li>
 <li>Implemented NAT (Network Address Translation) between sites to improve realism.</li>
-<li>Implemented interface descriptions to connecting devices, helping to make future configuration easier.</li>
+<li>Implemented interface descriptions between routers, helping to make future configuration easier.</li>
 <li>Removed office images and replaced them with zones in order to make the topology more understandable.</li>
 <li>Removed the console passwords in favor of keeping the enable mode password only in order to balance network security with easier accessibility.</li>
 <li>Rewrote documentation as needed.</li>